gruntjs/grunt-docs/Contributing.md

 1. Ensure grunt-cli is installed (see the [[Getting started]] guide for more information)
 1. Fork and clone the repo.
-1. Check out the correct branch.
-Currently, grunt development happens in the `devel` branch.
+1. Check out the master branch (most grunt/grunt-contrib development happens there).
 1. Run `npm install` to install all grunt dependencies.
 1. Run `grunt` to grunt grunt.